drndr/bert_ent_attack/README.md

 ### Text Generation

-The text_generation.py contains our implementation of running the text generation setups.
+The text_generation.py script contains our implementation of running the text generation setups.

 #### Get up and running